-If a person with COVID-19 spent time in a communal area then these areas should be cleaned with household detergent followed by a disinfectant (as outlined above) as soon as is practicably possible.
+If a person with COVID-19 spent time in a communal area such as shared taps, play area or used the toilet facilities or portaloo, then these areas should be cleaned with household detergent followed by a disinfectant (as outlined above) as soon as is practicably possible.
 Pay special attention to frequently touched sites including door handles, backs of chairs, taps of washbasins, toilet handles.
 Once cleaning and disinfection have been completed and all surfaces are completely dry, the area can be put back into use.
 No special cleaning of walls or floors is required.